maxhodak/notes/README.md

       --root -r             Path to notes root directory (default: /Users/maxhodak/Documents/Notes)

     Commands:
-      {new,cat,list,edit,scratch,search,journal,stack,push,pop,key,git-init,commit,log,status}
+      {new,cat,list,edit,scratch,search,journal,stack,push,pop,key,git-init,checkpoint,log,status,version,hash,notarize}
-        new                 Create a new note named <title> and open it in $EDITOR. cat                 Display the content of <title> in $PAGER. list                List all titles in your notes tree.
-Optional flag -a prints full paths. edit                Open the note named <title> in $EDITOR scratch             Open the scratch pad
+        new                 Create a new note named <title> and open it in $EDITOR cat                 Display the content of <title> in $PAGER list                List all titles in your notes tree edit                Open the note named <title> in $EDITOR scratch             Open the scratch pad
-        search              Full text search for <query> in your notes tree. journal             Create a new note with today's date as the title. stack               View the current stack
+        search              Full text search for <query> in your notes tree journal             Create a new note with today's date as the title stack               View the current stack
         push                Push an item onto the stack pop                 Pop an item from the stack key                 Inspect the keyfile
-        git-init            Initialize version control in your notes tree. commit              Commit the current state of your notes tree to version control. log                 View your version control commit log in $PAGER. status              See the status of your notes tree with respect to unversioned changes.
+        git-init            Initialize version control in your notes tree checkpoint          Commit the current state of your notes tree to version control log                 View your version control commit log in $PAGER status              See the status of your notes tree with respect to unversioned changes version             See the current commit hash
+        hash                Calculate SHA256 of note plaintext
+        notarize            Publish a SHA256 hash to the Ethereum blockchain as a proof-of-existence timestamp

     Notes is maintained by Max Hodak <maxhodak@gmail.com>.
 Please report issues at http://github.com/maxhodak/notes/issues/.
 ## Other

 Notes keeps your data in `$NOTESPATH/%Y/%m/%d/<name>.mdown`; if not set, `$NOTESPATH` defaults to either `/Users/<username>/Documents/Notes/` or `/home/<username>/notes`, depending on platform.
 Notes also creates a symlink aliasing `note` to `notes`, so you can use either; some of the commands just feel more natural after 'note', singular.